 NT COGSO influences the direction of public education for the benefit of our students.

-The Northern Territory Council of Government School Organisations was founded in 1971 to represent the interests of the families and school communities of children attending Northern Territory public schools.
+The Northern Territory Council of Government School Organisations (NT COGSO) was founded in 1971 to represent the interests of the families and school communities of children attending Northern Territory public schools.

-While we are funded by the NT Government, COGSO is a community-based, not-for-profit association that is governed by a constitution.
-Our objectives are to ensure the interests of government-funded schools are represented at the local school, Northern Territory and Federal government levels.
+NT COGSO is a member based, not-for-profit association which is governed by our constitution under the NT Association Act.
+Our objectives are to ensure the interests of government schools, through our affiliated members, are represented to the Northern Territory and Australian governments, including their agencies.

 Who we are